e-gov/RIHA-Index/Kirjeldaja.md

 Publisher is deployed in distributed instances.

-To use Browser, click on the icons above
+To use the Publisher, click on the icons above.